Appointment of an Educational Representative, Educational Surrogate Parent, or Developmental Services Decision-Maker

 2. If the request is denied by the court and the court requests further information, comply with the request for additional information, additional noticing, or requirement for appearances for the next calendar date.

-3. If the request is denied and the court does not have further instructions, the parent/legal guardian continues to have the right to make educational and/or developmental services decisions for his/her child.
+3. If the request is denied and the court does not have further instructions, the parent/legal guardian continues to have the right to make educational and/or developmental services decisions for their child.

 SCSW Responsibilities